ibm-cloud-docs/codeengine/configmap-secret.md

    ```
    {: screen}

-5. Display the logs of the `myjobrun-3-0` job run instance.
+5. Display the logs of the `myjobrun` job run.
 You can display logs of all of the instances of a job run or display logs of a specific instance of a job run.
 This time, display the logs of the all the instances of the job run.
 The log displays `Hello my big literal secret!`, which was specified by using an environment variable with a secret.
 Note, for this job that is defined with the `ibmcom/codeengine` image, the output of the job run prints the environment variables, including any values of secrets that are referenced with environment variables.

     ```sh
     ibmcloud ce jobrun logs --jobrun myjobrun